 Large Melanomas in Dogs Might Not Need Many Staging Tests

-If the melanoma tumor is already very large, it has also likely already spread.
-Larger melanoma tumors are also more likely to be aggressive and are harder to surgically remove.1
+If the melanoma tumor is already very large at diagnosis, it has likely already spread.
+Larger melanoma tumors are also more likely to be aggressive and are harder to remove surgically.1

 In these cases, and especially if finances are an issue, staging may not be the place to spend money.
-Since the prognosis is almost certainly bad in that case, seeking palliative (trying to help, not cure) and supportive care is a reasonable option.
+Since the prognosis is almost certainly bad, it’s reasonable to skip staging tests and focus on seeking palliative (trying to help, not cure), and supportive care.

 Small and Medium Canine Melanoma Tumors May Benefit from More Staging

-For small or medium tumors, prognosis is highly variable, so finding out more information up front will help you and your veterinarian make decisions.
+Prognosis is highly variable for small or medium tumors, so finding out more information upfront will help you and your veterinarian make decisions.

 It’s recommended to do at least basic cytology (to evaluate how aggressive the tumor is) and basic imaging (to determine if it has spread).

-If the tumor has already spread to the lungs and/or lymph nodes, or it is aggressive, it carries a worse prognosis.
-Knowing this up front really helps with treatment decisions.
+If the tumor has already spread to the lungs and/or lymph nodes or is aggressive, it carries a worse prognosis.
+Knowing this upfront really helps with treatment decisions.

 Staging Melanoma

-Staging is straightforward for oral melanoma (see separate article), but it can be less clear in other melanoma sites.
+Staging is straightforward for oral melanoma (see separate article) but can be less clear in other melanoma sites.
 In general, for canine melanoma:

 - Stage 1.
-The tumor is less than 1 centimeter in size, and has not spread.
-With surgery alone, median survival time is 15 to 18 months.1
+The tumor is less than 1 centimeter in size and has not spread.
+With surgery alone, the median survival time is 15 to 18 months.1

 - Stage 2.
 The tumor is 2 to 4 centimeters in size.
-With surgery alone, median survival time is 6 months.1
+With surgery alone, the median survival time is six months.1

 - Stage 3.
-The tumor is over 4 centimeters in size or has spread to lymph nodes.
-With surgery alone, median survival time is 3 to 4 months.1
+The tumor is over 4 centimeters or has spread to lymph nodes.
+With surgery alone, the median survival time is 3 to 4 months.1

 - Stage 4.
 The tumor has spread to the lungs.
 Surgery is usually not even attempted in these cases unless partial removal will help with palliative care to improve the dog’s quality of life.
 Median survival time is 1 to 2 months,1 but may be only a couple weeks.

-Once you have a diagnosis and know the approximate stage and prognosis for your dog’s melanoma, your veterinarian can guide you through the different treatment options.
+Once you have a diagnosis and know your dog’s melanoma’s approximate stage and prognosis, your veterinarian can guide you through the different treatment options.

 Treatment for Canine Melanoma